jplaui/zkGen/README.md

 ## Evaluation
 You can evaluate generated circuits via supported PETs frameworks.
 To do so, ...
-To reproduce results provided in the research paper [HERMES](https://link-to-hermes.com), we provide an evaluation script [evaluation.sh](./evaluation.sh).
+To reproduce results provided in the research paper [zkGen](https://github.com/anonsubsub/transpiler), we provide an evaluation script [evaluation.sh](./evaluation.sh).
 The evaluation script can be executed by calling `./evaluation.sh` in the root location of this repository after installing the repository with the `./installation.sh` script as described [here](./docs/00_installation.md).

 ## Limitations
 * The constraint system currently supported by _zkGen_ public policies is very limited with value proofs of float greater than `GT`, float less than `LT` and string equality `EQ` and will be extended in the future.

 ## Citing
-We welcome you to cite our [paper](https://link-to-hermes.com) if you are using _zkGen_ in academia.
+We welcome you to cite our [paper](https://github.com/anonsubsub/transpiler) if you are using _zkGen_ in academia.
 ```
-@inproceedings{2023zkGen,
+@inproceedings{les2023zkGen,
     author = {},
-    title = {zkGen: Transpiler Architecture to Generate
+    title = {zkGen: Policy-to-Circuit Transpiler},
-Zero-knowledge Circuits},
     year = {2023},
     publisher = {},
     booktitle = {},